merthin/homebrew-ced/README.md

 ced -V
 ```

-The output is the currently installed CED CLI version
+The output is the currently installed CED CLI version.